Julius J. Radice

 Dr. Julius John Radice (1908 – 1966) was an American physician and athlete.
 He played college football, basketball, and baseball at the University of Maryland.
 Radice was inducted into the University of Maryland Athletic Hall of Fame in 1982.

 Biography

-Radice was born in 1908 in Washington, D.C. to parents Peter Arthur Radice of San Fele, Italy and Adalina (née Spinelli) Radice.
-Radice attended the University of Maryland, where he played as a second and first baseman on the baseball team, and as a fullback and halfback on the football team.
+Radice was born in 1908 in Washington, D.C., and attended the University of Maryland, where he played as a second and first baseman on the baseball team, and as a fullback and halfback on the football team.
 Radice graduated from the University of Maryland with an A.B. degree in 1930.
 He earned a medical degree from the George Washington University Medical School in 1935.
 Radice was a member of Sigma Nu.